DuncanRitchie/velut/README.md

 The name “velut” is an acronym for “Useful Tables of Excellent Latin Vocabulary”.
 Ironically, the backend dispatches queries to MongoDB collections rather than any tables in a relational database, and until recently the HTML contained no &lt;table&gt; tags.

-All the words have been collated manually by me in my spare time.
-Yes, really.
-(For the visible tables of inflected forms, I’ve generated them programmatically, but reviewed them manually.)
-Therefore, many lemmata are not represented, and most of the lemmata that are represented do not have all possible inflected forms.
-(My [plan for de-Excellation](https://github.com/DuncanRitchie/velut/blob/main/plan.md) covers how I’m solving the latter.)
+All the lemmata have been collated manually by me in my spare time.
+All their forms have been generated programmatically, and reviewed manually, by me in my spare time.
+(Yes, really.)
+Therefore, many lemmata are not represented.
 If I’ve not included a word in velut, that doesn’t mean it’s not “good Latin”.
 Also true is the fact that some of the words in velut are not attested in surviving literature, but are reasonable inflected forms or are neologisms.

 For more information, see https://www.velut.co.uk/about; for more information about me, see my website at https://www.duncanritchie.co.uk.